Jaundice Symptoms – Everything to Know About Jaundice

 *By providing my details, I consent to receive assistance from Star Health regarding my purchases and services through any valid communication channel.

-Diagnosing the symptoms of Jaundice as soon as possible is significant because it helps with the right Treatment and prevents any further risks.
-A primary symptom of Jaundice is usually the Yellowing of the skin and whites of the eyes, which is seen between the second and fourth days after birth in a child and could persist for some weeks.
+Diagnosing the symptoms of Jaundice as soon as possible is significant because it helps with the right treatment and prevents any further risks.
+A primary symptom of Jaundice is usually the yellowing of the skin and whites of the eyes, which is seen between the second and fourth days after birth in a child and could persist for some weeks and for adults the characteristics include yellowing of the skin and eyes, dark urine, pale or clay-colored stools, fatigue, abdominal pain, fever, and loss of appetite.
 To identify jaundice symptoms, a medical professional may order a bilirubin blood test.
 But, finding the symptoms at home is also possible.
 Jaundice in newborns is a global issue, with an estimated 1.1 million babies developing severe hyperbilirubinemia every year, especially in sub-Saharan Africa and South Asia.

 There are several Jaundice symptoms that help diagnose an individual who is affected by Jaundice.